frankiepun/capstone_childbirth/README.md

 The prediction is a weighted average of the result of the above six models.
 The weight of each model results from many trial-and-error, and we discover the current weights yield the optimal result without overfitting or underfitting.
 As a result, the RMSE of our model based on the test dataset is 2.02, better than our baseline of 2.51.

 ## childbirth_model_weight.ipynb

 The structure of *childbirth_model_weight.ipynb* is similar *childbirth_model_age.ipynb*.
 To add or remove features, please change the file *models/feature_list_weight.txt* and then run each cell to re-train the model and measure the result.
 The baseline is the average newborn's weight is 3249.15, and RMSE is 588.13.
 The model's RMSE is 472.52, better than the baseline's RMSE 588.13.

+## Model Tuning
+We can perform a few things to optimize the models:
+### add or delete a feature.
+The features are stored in the files feature_list_age.txt or feature_list_weight.txt, under "/content/drive/MyDrive/w210-capstone/Colab/models".
+They are text files and each line contains a feature.

+### hyperparameter tuning
+We are using six base linear regression models.
+Each model has a set of hyperparameters that can be tuned to improve the performance.
+Please refer to childbirth_model_parameter_tuning.ipynb for some example code that uses GridSearch to test different parameter combinations.

+### Add new model
+Sklearn has many regression models (https://scikit-learn.org/stable/supervised_learning.html).
+So we can add more base models to our ensemble model to improve the performance.

 ## childbirth_model_parameter_tuning.ipynb